amarasovic/interpretability-literature/README.md

 * Attention is not strongly correlated with other, well-grounded feature-importance metrics.
 * Alternative distributions exist for which the model outputs near-identical prediction scores.

 Aïvodji et al. [Fairwashing: the risk of rationalization](https://arxiv.org/abs/1901.09749).
 In *ICML 2019*.

 * **Fairwashing** is prooting the false perception that a machine learning model respects some ethical values.
 * This paper shows that tt is possible to forge a fairer explanation from a truly unfair black box trough a process that the authors coin as **rationalization**.

 Adebayo et al. [Sanity Checks for Saliency Maps](https://arxiv.org/abs/1810.03292).
 In *NeurIPS 2018*.

+Chandrasekaran et al. [Do explanations make VQA models more predictable to a human?](https://www.aclweb.org/anthology/D18-1128/).
+In *EMNLP 2018*.

+* This paper measures how well a human "understands" a VQA model.
+The paper shows that people get better at predicting VQA model's behaviour using a few "training" examples, but that exisiting explanation modalities do not help make its failures or responses more predictable.

 Kindermans et al. [The (Un)reliability of saliency methods](https://arxiv.org/abs/1711.00867).
 In *ICLR 2018*.